stephanbcbauer/standards.catena-x.github.io/docs/guides/Helm/how-to-release-a-helm-chart.md

 contains changes in the `charts` directory.

-The chart-releaser-action will check your charts directory for the following changes (changed values, changed templates, changed dependencies, etc.) and if there are changes, package the chart into an compressed archive.
-Additionally, it will update the index.yaml file in the 'gh-pages' branch.
+The chart-releaser-action will check your charts directory for the following changes (changed values, changed templates, changed dependencies, etc.) and if there are changes, package the chart into a compressed archive.
+Additionally, it will update the `index.yaml` file in the 'gh-pages' branch.
 This index.yaml file is needed, for enabling your GitHub pages to function as repository for the released Helm chart.

 ## Preparing your Helm chart for release